sandunwijerathne/Assignment/README.md

 Configure the database: Open XAMPP and start Apache and MySQL.
 Navigate to http://localhost/phpmyadmin/ in your web browser and create a new database for your WordPress project.

-Databse backups are inside the SQLBACKUP Folder
+Database backups are inside the SQLBACKUP Folder

-Configure WordPress: Rename the wp-config-sample.php file to wp-config.php and edit the database settings to match your local database.
+Configure WordPress: Rename the wp-config-sample.php file to wp-config.php and edit the settings to match your local database.

 Install the project dependencies: Navigate to the cloned repository directory in your terminal and run the following command to install the project dependencies: